TeaRex-coder/hardwareddc/README.md

 - Some monitors simply don't support DDC :(
 - Some monitors like Samsung's G9 ultrawides support DDC only on HDMI
 - \*nix (i.e. macOS & Linux) users of DisplayLink don't have DDC support
+- Your monitor only supports DDC through HDMI (not DisplayPort)

-If you are in one of those last two situations HardwareDDC might be for you!
+If you're in one of those last three situations HardwareDDC might be for you!
 It uses an ESP32 to send raw I<sup>2</sup>C DDC signals to your monitor's HDMI port while another port is used for video.

 ## Getting Started

 HardwareDDC features an ESP32 with reset and boot buttons, an HDMI connector exposing GND, SDA and SCL, and it's powered by USB-C which also exposes the UART console.
 Optionally, it can be powered by 5V directly through the GPIO pins, and additional GPIO pins are available for debugging and future expandability.

-The PCB and the 3D printed ABS case are available [here](./hardware/README.md).
+The PCB and the 3D printed ABS case are available on the [website](https://hardwareddc.alexandreboutoille.com), and the files can be found [here](./hardware/README.md).

 Once you have your board, you can flash the firmware with the [web installer](https://hardwareddc.alexandreboutoille.com).